 Like the previous model, the Mi Band is available in two versions: One with NFC and a cheaper one without.
 The Mi Band 4's NFC variant never officially made it to markets outside of China, so it remains to be seen what Xiaomi plans for the Mi Band 5.
 The NFC model also supports better heart rate tracking thanks to an additional infrared sensor, so hopefully, we'll be able to get our hands on it.
 Chinese customers can additionally look forward to Xiaomi's voice assistant, smart home controls, and contactless payment support.

 Finally, a proper magnetic charger for the Mi Band 5.

-On the fitness front, the Mi Band 5 comes with software that allows women to log their periods.
+On the software front, the Mi Band 5 now allows you to log your menstrual cycles, which is something most other fitness bands already offer.
 There are also improvements to the six-axis sensor array, which gives you a total of eleven sports modes and enhanced sleep tracking capabilities, now available 24/7 — great for those who have night shifts.
 The tracker additionally calculates a PAI score (Personal Activity Intelligence) based on a Canadian health company's research.

 Battery life still comes in at about 14 to 20 days, depending on whether or not you turn on 24/7 heart rate monitoring and lift-to-wake, which is consistent with the Band 4's advertised endurance.
 Xiaomi has also introduced a slew of new, animated watchfaces with popular characters like SpongeBob and Jimmy Kudo, and the band can be used as a remote shutter for taking pictures.